SE-UP/RSE-UP/_sources/chapters/intro_version_control.md

 /Users/YOU/zipf
 ```

-Let's use Create a new file and add something to it:
+Let us create a new file and add something to it:

 ```bash
 touch hello.txt